 ON is a rare condition.
-US studies estimate the annual incidence to be 6.4 per 100,000 in population.2 The occurrence of ON tends to be the highest in populations located in higher latitudes (in the northern US and Western Europe), and is the lowest in regions closer to the equator.2 ON is more common in women (predominance ratio of 3:1), and develops in most patients between the ages of 20 and 45.3 Additionally, ON typically occurs more frequently in Caucasians than African Americans.2 It has been reported that whites with northern European descent develop ON eight times more frequently than blacks and Asians.3 and dyschromatopsia (color blindness or color vision deficiency).3 This typically comes on over the course of a few days and peaks within one to two weeks.2 ON usually begins with decreased vision in one eye.
-Approximately 90 percent of diagnosed individuals also experience pain behind the eye which is usually exacerbated by eye movement.3 Visual loss can vary from mild reduction and minor blurring to no perception of light.
-Symptoms tend to exacerbate with increased body temperature.3 Other common signs and symptoms of acute ON include: visual field defects, swelling of the optic nerve, photopsias (the presence of perceived flashes of light), and an afferent pupillary defect always occurs in ON if the other eye is uninvolved.2
+US studies estimate the annual incidence to be 6.4 per 100,000 in population.
+The occurrence of ON tends to be the highest in populations located in higher latitudes (in the northern US and Western Europe), and is the lowest in regions closer to the equator.
+ON is more common in women (predominance ratio of 3:1), and develops in most patients between the ages of 20 and 45.
+Additionally, ON typically occurs more frequently in Caucasians than African Americans.
+It has been reported that whites with northern European descent develop ON eight times more frequently than blacks and Asians.

-SIGNS AND SYMPTOMS
+SIGNS & SYMPTOMS